sslinkyy/AI-PC-Operator/README.md

 File Issues: Checks file existence, read/write permissions, and handles permission errors.
 API Issues: Verifies API health by making health check requests.
 Default Resolution: Logs and applies a default resolution for unspecified issues.
+Reducing Dependence on OpenAI API
+The system is designed to gradually reduce its reliance on the OpenAI API by learning from tasks and storing knowledge persistently.
+When an agent encounters a new task, it first checks its knowledge base.
+If the task is not found, it queries the OpenAI API and stores the response.
+Over time, as the knowledge base grows, the system becomes more self-sufficient, relying less on external API calls.

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.